 I offer a free in-person or phone consultation (your choice).

 I think every client should be able to meet and talk with their prospective therapist once without any fee.
 I encourage you to reach out - it's no big deal - to see how we could work together to get you where you want to go.
 Reach me by clicking the "Send a Message" link above or below, emailing me at firstname.lastname@example.org or calling me at (720) 204-8484.
 Visit changetalktherapy.com for more information.

 More about my education, clinical experience and training:

-Jonathan’s training and experience in the field of mental health have included clinical experience and practice in Gestalt therapy, mindfulness-based psychotherapy and group psychotherapy, with additional specialized training in suicide assessment and intervention, Dialectical Behavior Therapy, Motivational Interviewing and Somatic Experiencing®.
-Jonathan trained at the Noeticus Counseling Center and Training Institute®, worked as a youth advocate at Mental Health Partners, counseled college and graduate students at Naropa University, has led Dialectical Behavior Therapy, Smart Recovery®, and other mental health recovery groups, and provided individual and group therapy to inmates at Boulder County Jail.
+Jonathan’s training and experience in the field of mental health have included clinical experience and practice in Gestalt Therapy, Mindfulness-Based Psychotherapy and Group Psychotherapy, with additional specialized training in Somatic Experiencing®, Acceptance and Commitment Therapy (ACT), Dialectical Behavior Therapy (DBT), Motivational Interviewing, and Suicide Assessment and Intervention.
+Jonathan trained at the Noeticus Counseling Center and Training Institute®, worked as a youth advocate at Mental Health Partners, counseled college and graduate students at Naropa University, led Dialectical Behavior Therapy, Smart Recovery®, and other mental health recovery groups, and provided individual and group therapy to inmates at Boulder County Jail.

 Jonathan graduated magna cum laude from Georgetown University and later completed a master's degree in Transpersonal Counseling Psychology at Naropa University.
-He is a certified addiction counselor (ACB.0008452 CACII Colorado) and a licensed professional counselor candidate (LPCC.0014903 Colorado).
+He is a Certified Addiction Counselor (Colorado CACII ACB.0008452) and a Licensed Professional Counselor Candidate (Colorado LPCC.0014903).
 Jonathan is a member of both the American Counseling Association and the Colorado Counseling Association.